If you are looking for the best rates on your mortgage in the Midland Penetanguishene Tay and Tiny Township area, you have come to the right place.

 If you are in the marketplace for a new home, there is a good chance you are also searching for a mortgage.
 This can be a daunting task as it is most likely the largest financial purchase you may ever make.
 A mortgage broker can help you understand the mortgage options available and how they differ.
 Below are some of the questions you should ask your mortgage broker, or at least be thinking about.

 How much can I really afford to pay

-Generally your total housing costs, including mortgage principal, interest, heating and taxes should not go beyond thirty two per cent of your gross monthly income.
+Generally your total housing costs, including mortgage principal, interest, heating and taxes should not go beyond 32 per cent of your gross monthly income.
 Your total debt load, including your home costs and other debts such as credit cards and car loans, should not exceed 40 per cent of your gross monthly income.
 A mortgage broker looks at your current sources of income and credit report to help you figure out what type of home you can afford.

 What you should take into account for the future